cosmos/sdk-tutorials/tutorial/app-design.md

 When a transaction (included in a block) reaches a Tendermint node, it is passed to the application via the [ABCI](https://github.com/tendermint/tendermint/tree/master/abci) and decoded to get the message.
 The message is then routed to the appropriate module and handled there according to the logic defined in the `Handler`.
 If the state needs to be updated, the `Handler` calls the `Keeper` to perform the update.
 You will learn more about these concepts in the next couple of modules of this tutorial.

-### Now that you have decided on how your application functions from a high-level perspective, its time to [start implementing the `nameservice` module](./keeper.md)!
+### Now that you have decided on how your application functions from a high-level perspective, it is time to [start implementing it](./app-init.md)